 Only when he’s tried his best and is down on his luck will I invite him over for a beer one evening and say, “Surprise son!
 Everything will be OK.
 We’re so proud of you.
 We’ve got something awesome that we hope you’ll enjoy doing.”
 He’ll have no idea what’ll hit him because he’ll have grown up in a regular old house with frugal parents.

-Refinance your mortgage: Check out Credible, my favorite mortgage marketplace where prequalified lenders compete for your business.
+Refinance your mortgage.
+One goal of having a real estate empire is to keep the carrying cost as low as possible.
+Do so by checking out Credible, my favorite mortgage marketplace where prequalified lenders compete for your business.
 You can get competitive, real quotes in under three minutes for free.
 Mortgage rates are down to ALL-TIME lows.
 Take advantage!

 Invest in real estate more surgically.
 If you don’t want to build a real estate empire, you can always invest in one.
 Take a look at Fundrise, one of the largest and best real estate crowdsourcing companies today.